2-Local derivations on matrix rings over associative rings: Introduction

 The present paper is devoted to 2-local derivations on associative rings.
 Recall that a 2-local derivation is defined as follows: given a ring $\Re$, a map $\Delta : \Re \to \Re$ (not additive in general) is called a 2-local derivation if for every $x$, $y\in \Re$, there exists a derivation $D_{x,y} : \Re\to \Re$ such that $\Delta(x)=D_{x,y}(x)$ and $\Delta(y)=D_{x,y}(y)$.

 In 1997, P. \v{S}emrl \cite{S} introduced the notion of 2-local derivations and described 2-local derivations on the algebra $B(H)$ of all bounded linear operators on the infinite-dimensional separable Hilbert space H. A similar description for the finite-dimensional case appeared later in \cite{KK}.
 In the paper \cite{LW} 2-local derivations have been described on matrix algebras over finite-dimensional division rings.
 In \cite{AK} the authors suggested a new technique and have generalized the above mentioned results of \cite{S} and \cite{KK} for arbitrary Hilbert spaces.
 Namely they considered 2-local derivations on the algebra $B(H)$ of all linear bounded operators on an arbitrary (no separability is assumed) Hilbert space $H$ and proved that every 2-local derivation on $B(H)$ is a derivation.
-In \cite{AA2} we extended the above results and give a short proof of the theorem for arbitrary semi-finite von Neumann algebras.
+In \cite{AA2}, \cite{AK2} the authors extended the above results and give a proof of the theorem for arbitrary von Neumann algebras.

 In this article we develop an algebraic approach to the investigation of derivations and 2-local derivations on associative rings.
 Since we consider a sufficiently general case of associative rings we restrict our attention only on inner derivations and inner 2-local derivations.
 In particular, we consider the following problem: if an inner 2-local derivation on an associative ring is a derivation then is the latter derivation inner?
-The answer to this question is affirmative if the ring is generated by two elements (Proposition 10).
+The answer to this question is affirmative if the ring is generated by two elements (Theorem \ref{10}).

 In this article we consider 2-local derivations on the matrix ring $M_n(\Re)$ over an associative ring $\Re$.
-The first step of the investigation consists of proving that, in the case of a commutative associative ring $\Re$ arbitrary inner 2-local derivation on $M_n(\Re)$ is an inner derivation.
-This result extends the result of \cite{LW} to the infinite dimensional but commutative ring $\Re$.
+The first step of the investigation consists of proving that, in the case of a commutative associative ring $\Re$ an arbitrary inner 2-local derivation on $M_n(\Re)$ is an inner derivation.
+This result extends the one obtained in \cite{LW} to the infinite dimensional case but for a commutative ring $\Re$.

-The second step consists of proving that if every inner 2-local derivation on $M_n(\Re)$ is an inner derivation then each inner 2-local derivation on a certain subring of the matrix ring $M_n(\Re)$, isomorphic to $M_2(\Re)$, is also an inner derivation.
+The second step consists of showing that every derivation on an associative ring $\Re$ has an extension to a derivation on the matrix ring $M_n(\Re)$ of $n\times n$ matrices over $\Re$.